ermannog/PowerShell/README.md

 ## Get-ComputerInfo
 Script for retreive info of Computer save on a json file

+## Get-WSUSReportComputersInError
+Create a summary of computers with update in error

 ## Remove-UserProfile
 Delete user profiles on local or remote computer that match the search criteria